Michael Kempner: Career

 Kempner founded MWW Group in 1986.
 He is also a founding board member of ConnectOne Bancorp (NASDAQ: CNOB).
 In 2012, he received the International Business Awards' Public Relations Executive of the Year, the 2012 American Business Awards' PR Executive of the Year, and the 2012 PR News Awards' Professional of the Year.
 Kempner was presented The Gay And Lesbian Victory Fund's 2014 Corporate Leadership Award on behalf of MikeWorldWide.

 Kempner became a member of the U.S. Agency for Global Media in December 2014.
 In March 2015, Kempner received PRWeek's PR Pro of the Year award.
 Kempner negotiated a buyout from Interpublic Group of Companies and re-branded the company as MikeWorldWide.

-Kempner serves on the board of trustees of the American University School of Communications.
+Kempner serves on the board of trustees of American University.
 He formerly served on the International Board of Goodwill Industries and the board for the Coalition for the Homeless in NYC.
 In 2016, Kempner was recognized on PolitickerNJs Power List.

 Kempner has been recognized by the NJBIZ Power 100 List every year from 2015 to 2021.

 In 2017, he was named chairman of the board of directors of the Manhattan Chamber of Commerce.
 He is also a member of the Fulbright-Canada Scholarship Board.

 He received a NJBIZ ICON Award in 2018.

 In 2020, Kempner was elected to the PR Council Board of Directors.In 2020, Kempner received the Observer award and was named to the PRWeek Hall of Fame.